Reference Framework, Standardization and Legal Aspects of Facial Spoofing Detection

 The standard was developed by France's National Information Systems Security Agency (ANSSI) and proposed in 2021.

-PVID offers a baseline suitable for e-commerce and various entities that operate online: banks, digital identity and gambling providers, and others.
-The baseline includes three central coordinates:
+PVID offers a baseline suitable for e-commerce platforms and various other entities that operate online: banks, digital identity and gambling providers, etc. The baseline includes three central coordinates:

 - Remote verification service definition.
 Here, a remote verification service is described, as well as its principal components: acquisition of identification data, verification of this data, evidence file elaboration, and submission of the verification results.

 - Evaluation methods.
 In this coordinate evaluation methods are explained, as well as PVID qualification and certification.
-It lists the 910/2014 European Regulation, which is mandatory for all entities that employ remote identification, mentions how remote services should be certified, etc.
+It lists the 910/2014 European Regulation, which is mandatory for all entities that employ remote identification.
+The coordinate also mentions how remote services should be certified.

 - Requirements.
 Finally, requirements are given, which all service providers should comply with: appropriate data encryption, risk estimation, remote identity verification policy, etc.